To run this script

 Select Script → Layout → Export_PCB_Drill_Gerber from the Menus.

-Or in Version 13 or higher you can run the utility directly from this page using this button.
+Or, in versions that support the script, you can run the utility directly from this page using this button.

 This utility provides a single dialog to control manufacturing file export for PCB style designs.
 This has settings for how drill and Gerber files should be exported for the current project.
 When the run the script the following dialog will appear.

 The dialog has the following groups of controls:

 - Drills: Controls how drill files are exported.
 If you used drill hole objects in your layout, you should use the Use drill holes selection.
 Drill holes are limiting as they have no concept of layers.
 Otherwise, if your vias are drawn as regular shapes (circles) in your layout, you should use the Use via shapes on draw layers option.
 If using this mode, you can then decide if you want all the drills in one file or one file per unique layer found.
 This will depend on your manufacturing process.
 Additionally, you provide part of a layer name that indicates which layers have vias.
 Typically the word "via" is in the layer name.
 Finally you can select if you want the drill tables in Metric or English units.